Luuk Admiraal

-Luuk Admiraal (born 15 March 2002) is a Dutch professional footballer who plays as a forward for ASWH.
+Luuk Admiraal (born 15 March 2002) is a Dutch former professional footballer in the position of forward.

 Career

 Growing at ASWH

 Admiraal played in the youth of ASWH.
 He made his debut in the first squad on 18 January 2020 against SV Spakenburg in the Tweede Divisie, still 17 years old.
 In 2021, Admiraal turned down a move to ADO Den Haag for fear of his growth being stunted without regular first-team football.
 He was subsequently awarded the ‘Gouden Bal’ (Golden Ball) award for the best player in the Tweede Divisie in 2021, despite ASWH battling relegation.
-Despite leaving mid-season, Admiraal was ASWH's top scorer for the entire 2021–22 season.
+While leaving mid-season, Admiraal was ASWH's top scorer for the entire 2021–22 season.

 Excelsior and Spakenburg

 Admiraal signed for Excelsior Rotterdam in January 2022, signing for a year.
 Admiraal played his first minutes for Excelsior in the promotion play-off on 29 May 2022 against ADO Den Haag, appearing as a substitute.
 After extra time, the match ended 4–4 and went to penalty kicks.
 Admiraal scored the seventh spot-kick for his new side who ultimately won the shoot-out 8–7 on sudden death, and secured promotion.
 Admiraal made his Eredivisie debut for Excelsior appearing as a substitute in a 3–1 victory for Excelsior against Vitesse on 12 August 2022.

 On 29 August 2022, Admiraal joined SV Spakenburg in the Tweede Divisie on loan for the season.
 Admiraal scored 12 goals for Spakenburg.